The Process and Needed Documents

 - School reports:

-- All Multi-Disciplinary Team (MDT) reports
+- The last three Multi-Disciplinary Team (MDT) reports and

-- Most recent Individual Education Plan (IEP)
+- The most recent Individual Education Plan (IEP)

-When an application and documents are received, a decision is usually made within 30 days.
+When an application and documents are received, a decision is usually made within 90 days.

-- Eligibility is reviewed at ages 9 and 18.
+- Eligibility is reviewed at ages 10 and 18.

 - If Social Security determines that you are not disabled, developmental disabilities eligibility will be reviewed.